Essential Oil Benefits

 We can’t talk about essential oils without discussing safety.
 The most important thing to keep in mind when using essential oils topically is to use some sort of carrier compound to dilute the strength of the essential oil.
 Such carriers include oils like jojoba oil and almond oil, water, unscented lotions, and liquid soap.
 Carriers are important because when essential oils are applied directly to the skin, they can cause irritation, itching, and burning.
 This is especially important to keep in mind if your skin is broken, inflamed, irritated, or sensitive in nature.
 Lastly, do not ingest essential oils, as even a small amount can be toxic and poisonous.
 The key exception to this is enteric coated capsules, which are the safe capsule-protected form of essential oils that make them easy and safe for digestion in the human body.
 With these tips in mind, you’ll be able to use essential oils safely and effectively right away!

 The Honey Pot Co. uses essential oil therapy in several of their products, including their bergamot rose collection, anti-itch products, and organic herbal pads.
 The featured extracts include rose, lavender, peppermint, and aloe.
 Rose extract, a natural astringent, is filled with antioxidants and has the ability to soothe irritated skin.
 The Honey Pot Co. uses aloe, mint, and lavender extracts in their organic pads.
 Aloe extract is soothing to the skin and decreases inflammation.
-Peppermint oil, a natural antimicrobial, can reduce pain.
+Peppermint oil creates a cooling sensation.
 And lavender essential oil has a calming and soothing effect on the skin and the mind.